filterpaper/qmk_userspace/readme.md

 # Summary
 This is my personal *userspace* for [QMK Firmware](https://github.com/qmk/qmk_firmware).
 It is setup as a self-contained folder that avoids placing `keymap.c` source files deep inside QMK's sub-directories.
 All customisation required to build firmwares are configured within this space in the following manner:

-* Store [QMK Configurator](https://config.qmk.fm/#/) exported layouts or wrapper macro keymap in JSON format.
+* Store [QMK Configurator](https://config.qmk.fm/#/) layout or wrapper macro keymap in JSON format.
 * Use `rules.mk`, `config.h` and shared source codes in this folder.
-* Build QMK firmware using JSON files instead of `keymap.c`.
+* Build QMK firmware using JSON files as parameter.
 * See my [standalone userspace](https://filterpaper.github.io/qmk/userspace) guide for more details.

 ## Setup